 This formulation ensures consistency with the preceding special cases.
 Imposing edge homogeneity, that is, $w(e) = 1$ for all $e \in E$, recovers the degree centrality of vertex-weighted graphs.
 Imposing vertex homogeneity, that is $W(v) = 1$ for all $v \in V$, produces the formulation for edge-weighted graphs.
 Simultaneously imposing both conditions reduces the index to the classical degree centrality of unweighted graphs. \end{itemize}

-In this succeeding section, we extend the fully weighted graph centrality model to the CM by replacing scalar vertex weights with simplicial concentrations and edge weights with facet-induced adjacency strengths.
+In the succeeding section, we extend the fully weighted graph centrality model to the CM by replacing scalar vertex weight with simplex weight and edge weight with facet-induced adjacency strength.